-- copying someone else's work in part or in whole, and presenting it as their own; - using material directly from books, journals, CDs or the internet without reference to the source; - building on the ideas of another person without reference to the source; - buying, stealing or borrowing another person's work and presenting it as your own; - submitting work which another person, such as a parent, coach or subject expert, has contributed to substantially; - using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement; - paying someone to write or prepare material; - breaching school examination rules; - using non-approved aids during an assessment task; - contriving false explanations to explain work not handed in by the due date; and - assisting another student to engage in malpractice.
+- copying someone else's work in part or in whole, and presenting it as their own; - using material directly from books, journals, CDs or the internet without reference to the source; - building on the ideas of another person without reference to the source; - buying, stealing or borrowing another person's work and presenting it as your own; - submitting work which another person, such as a parent, coach or subject expert, has contributed to substantially; - using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement; - · paying someone to write or prepare material; - breaching school examination rules; - using non-approved aids during an assessment task; - contriving false explanations to explain work not handed in by the due date; and - assisting another student to engage in malpractice.

 The above are examples of malpractice and are not conclusive.
 The principal or principal's delegate may determine if an act performed by the student is deemed as malpractice.
-Use of any type of software assistance, for example AI software, is considered malpractice.
 From the 2014 HSC year, NESA implemented the Register of Malpractice in HSC Assessment Tasks, where schools will collect and detail information on students where malpractice has occurred, the type of offence and the penalties applied.
 This record is then kept and maintained by NESA.